Top Attractions at the Granada Alhambra Palace

 Organize your visit to the Alhambra

-You will get more out of a monument with so much history and so much art if you visit it with a guide on a guided tour because he will explain anecdotes, secrets and details that you probably do not know and that if you see it on your own would probably go unnoticed.
+You will get more out of a monument with so much history and so much art if you visit it with a guide on a guided tour because he will explain anecdotes, secrets and details that you probably don't know and that if you see it on your own would probably go unnoticed.

 How to get to the Alhambra

-- Walking: Leaving the Plaza Nueva take the slope of Gomérez.
+- Walking: leaving the Plaza Nueva take the slope of Gomérez.
 When you reach the Puerta de las Granadas, turn left and continue to the Puerta de la Justicia, which serves as the entrance to the Alhambra.

 How long does it take to walk around the Alhambra?